-Robert has been a part of the San Francisco LGBTQ + community since 1988.
+Robert was an active citizen/supporter and contributor of the San Francisco LGBTQ + community since 1988.
+He is now living in Palm Springs California.
 Whether you are "in" or "out", sexuality is a part of your identity matrix.

 Glossary of identity: How do you define your sexuality?

 Ally | A person who is not LGBTQ+ but shows support for LGBTQ+ people and promotes equality in a variety of ways.